InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 - `once`, Boolean value, `true` indicating that the callback should be called at most once, after invoked the listener will be removed
 - `passive`, Boolean, means it will never call `preventDefault`

-Generally speaking, we only want the event to trigger only on the target, to achieve this we can use `stopPropagation` to prevent the propagation of the event.
-Usually, we would think that `stopPropagation` is used to stop the event bubbling, in fact, this function can also prevent the event capturing. `stopImmediatePropagation` can achieve the same effects, and it can also prevents other listeners of the same event from being called.
+Generally speaking, we only want the event to trigger on the target.
+To achieve this we can use `stopPropagation` to prevent the propagation of the event.
+Usually, we would think that `stopPropagation` is used to stop the event bubbling, but this function can also prevent the event capturing. `stopImmediatePropagation` can achieve the same effects, and it can also prevent other listeners of the same event from being called.

 ```js
 node.addEventListener('click',(event) =>{